lachyts/giflab/docs/technical/integration-patterns.md

-# Integration Patterns: Targeted Experiment Presets
+# Integration Patterns: Targeted Presets

-This document provides comprehensive integration patterns for incorporating the targeted experiment presets system into various workflows, tools, and development environments.
+This document provides comprehensive integration patterns for incorporating the targeted presets system into various workflows, tools, and development environments.

 ## Overview